Skip to content

 After entering interstellar space in 2012, it continually recedes ~17 km with each additional second.

 This 1997 artwork shows the planets of the Solar System and the relative trajectories of the first four spacecraft on a course to exist the Solar System.
 In 1998, Voyager 1 overtook Pioneer 10, and in 2012, it passed the heliopause and entered interstellar space.
-Voyager 2 entered interstellar space in 2018 and won’t pass Pioneer 10 until 2023; therefore we strongly suspect that Pioneer 10 is in interstellar space as well, but it is no longer functional.
+Voyager 2 entered interstellar space in 2018 and recently surpassed Pioneer 10’s distance in 2023; therefore we strongly suspect that Pioneer 10 is in interstellar space as well, but it is no longer functional.
+General Relativity and our current conception of the Universe is proving very difficult to overthrow.

 Voyager 2, also launched in 1977, slightly trails Voyager 1.